aria-ml/dataeval/docs/source/concepts/Binning.md

   sits *above* the highest observed bin, so anything reading position as magnitude reads "missing" as "large".

-The arrow only runs left to right.
-You cannot recover altitude from bin index, which is why a binning you did not choose is not a detail — it is a lossy transform applied to your data before you saw the results.

-## When binning is required, and when it is only a convention

-Not every consumer needs it.
-One of the most-used evaluators bins for no mathematical reason at all.
+The arrow only runs left to right: a bin index does not carry altitude back.
+That is why the edges are worth knowing — they set the vocabulary every metadata result is expressed in.

+## Why it matters

+**Binning is what makes the measurement possible.** Entropy, a contingency table, a group identity — each needs a finite set of categories to count into, and a continuous factor supplies none.
+Cutting one into intervals is what puts altitude, brightness and box area on the same footing as weather and city, so a single set of evaluators can read all of them.

+**The edges decide what the measurement can see.** Two values in the same bin are one value to everything downstream, and two in different bins are simply different — no closer for being adjacent.
+That is the summary doing its job, and it is also why edges placed at the boundaries your question cares about give sharper answers than edges placed anywhere else.

+How much each point matters depends on the consumer.

+### Which consumers require it

+Not every consumer needs binning, and the ones that do need it for different reasons — most of them mathematically, one as a consequence of what it is handed.

 :::{list-table}
 :widths: 26 18 56